khadas/khadas_docs/linux/source/vim3/QT5.md

 {% note warn Note %}

-* The QT5 with eglfs Mali GPU (fbdev) only supports **Ubuntu 20.04 Linux 4.9**, and you need to [upgrade](/linux/vim1/HowToUpgradeTheSystem.html) the firmware to latest version.
+* The QT5 with eglfs Mali GPU (fbdev) only supports **Ubuntu 20.04 Linux 4.9**, and you need to [upgrade](/linux/vim1/UpgradeSystem.html) the firmware to latest version.
 * Only support Framebuffer Console mode.
+* Install this version of library will break some official packages which depend on this library.

 {% endnote %}

 ## Upgrade the System

-Follow this [documentation](/linux/vim1/HowToUpgradeTheSystem.html) to upgrade the system to latest version.
+Follow this [documentation](/linux/vim1/UpgradeSystem.html) to upgrade the system to latest version.

 ## Install QT5 Packages